Norman Francis Vandivier: Battle of Midway Island

 While Midway-based bombers attacked the enemy transport force that afternoon, Ens.
 Vandivier waited with the other pilots for news of their own special targets — the Japanese carriers.
 At 05:45 the following morning, another Catalina from Midway Island found the enemy flattops.
 Enterprise and Hornet raced to close the Japanese while Yorktown recovered search planes.

 At about 07:05, Enterprise planes began rumbling down her flight deck and wobbling into the air.
 By 07:30, the whole attack group was aloft.
 As they made off to attack the enemy, Ens.
 Vandivier formed his SBD Dauntless dive bomber up with the other planes of Bombing 6's 3d Division.
 Led by the carrier's group commander, Lt.
 Comdr.
 Wade McClusky, the formation winged its way toward the enemy carrier striking force, composed of four of the six carriers which had attacked Pearl Harbor.

 At 09:20 when the planes reached the point where they expected to find the enemy carriers, the airmen gazed down upon empty ocean.
 At this point, the air group commander made a hard decision.
 His planes were low on fuel; and, if they initiated a search, some aircraft might not make it back to the carriers.
 On the other hand, if the strike returned to Enterprise and missed the enemy carriers, Midway Island might fall.
 Worse yet, Japanese bombers might knock out Enterprise, Hornet, and Yorktown, leaving little or nothing between America and the forces of the Japanese Empire.
 Therefore, the American pilots ignored their fuel problem and began searching for the enemy.
 At 10:05, they spied, on the horizon to the northwest, the silhouettes of three large carriers and a number of escorts.
 At first, several pilots thought that their leader had brought them back to their own ships; but closer inspection revealed pagoda masts and yellow flight decks.
 These ships could only be Japanese.

 As the attack commenced, the Dauntless dive bombers of Bombing 6 jockeyed for position with those of Scouting 6.
 Vandivier's division followed the 2d division whose commander saw that many of Scouting 6's bombs were missing the "left hand" aircraft carrier — now known to have been Admiral Chuichi Nagumo's flagship Akagi.
 Rather than follow the 1st division in its attack on Kaga, which seemed well taken care of with critical hits, the 2d and 3d divisions bore down on Akagi.
 In due course, it was Ens.
 Vandivier's turn.
 Over he went and then down, toward the flagship of the Pearl Harbor attack force.
 He released his bomb — whether or not it was a hit or a near miss will never be known — and pulled out of the dive.
 He banked his plane and headed home.
-He later reported by radio that he was making a water landing, but he and his gunner Lee Edward Keaney were never seen nor heard of again.
+He later reported by radio that he was making a water landing, but he and his gunner Lee Edward Keaney, despite searches by the US Navy, they were never seen nor head again.